zdravkov/kendo-docs/getting-started/dataviz/map/overview.md

 ---
-nav_title: Overview
+title: Overview
-title: Overview of the Map widget in Kendo UI DataViz
+page_title: Overview of the Map widget in Kendo UI DataViz
 description: How to create a map, create and bind layers, explore the quick overview of Map widget major features.
-nav_position: 1
+position: 1
 ---

 # Map Overview